 Alice C. Linsley

-In the Bible we are able to track the origin of some narratives using number symbolism.
-The Bible comes to us from the ruler-priests of the anceint world whose number symbolism can be classified into Proto-Saharan and Babylonian traditions.
-In the ancient Habiru/Hebrew tradition the number forty appears often, largely as a reference to the Nile, but the number forty is less significant in the Babylonian tradition.
+The cultural origin of some biblical narratives can be tracked using number symbolism.
+The Bible comes to us from the ruler-priests of the ancient world whose number symbolism can be classified into early Proto-Saharan and later Babylonian traditions.
+In the ancient tradition the number forty appears as a reference to the Nile, and is less significant in the Babylonian tradition.

-For example, the story of Noah's flood speaks of rain for "forty days and forty nights", but in the Book of Daniel, which is rich in number symbolism, the number forty doesn't appear even once.
-The Book of Daniel comes from ancient Babylon.
-And all the evidence of Genesis points to Noah's flood taking place in the region of Mega-Chad in west central Africa.
+For example, the story of Noah's flood speaks of rain for "forty days and forty nights", but in the Book of Daniel, which is rich in number symbolism and has a Babylonian context, the number forty doesn't appear even once.
+The evidence of Genesis suggests a Nilotic context for the flood story.
+In the time of the African Humid Period, the Nile connected to lakes in the desert which connected to major rivers and Lake Chad.
+So it is possible that Noah's flood took place in the region of Lake Chad in west central Africa.

 Noah was a Proto-Saharan ruler in the region of Lake Chad at a time when water systems connected the Nile and Lake Chad.
 The context of the phrase "the forty days and forty nights" of rain is Nilotic, not Meopotasmian.
 Likewise, Israel's forty years of wandering in the wilderness indicates that this narrative reflects a Nilotic context, rather than a Mesopotamian context.